 Vitamin D is necessary for overall good health .
 The whole body has receptors for the Sunshine Vitamin.
 It contributes to the successful function of all organs.
 For example, not only does vitamin D help improve brain function and development as well as cell communication, but The Sunlight Institute also tell us that "summer sunlight exposure [which leads to the production of vitamin D,] correlates to a reduced risk of breast cancer among women of any age ".

-However with the increase of jobs, hobbies and (let's be honest) TV shows luring (or in some cases dragging) us indoors for longer periods of time - not to mention, other uncontrollable elements such as age and skin tone which can impede your ability to absorb enough of the Sunshine Vitamin, - as a nation more and more of us are lacking in vitamin D. When this increase in vitamin D deficiency is compared to statistics showing the ever increasing rate of diagnosed mental health problems , there must be some pattern we can draw from this.
+However with the increase of jobs, hobbies and (let's be honest) TV shows luring us indoors for longer periods of time - not to mention, other uncontrollable elements such as age and skin tone, which can impede your ability to absorb enough of the Sunshine Vitamin, - as a nation more and more of us are lacking in vitamin D. When this increase in vitamin D deficiency is compared to statistics showing the ever increasing rate of diagnosed mental health problems , there must be some pattern we can draw from this.

 Research suggests that vitamin D could not only play a role in physical wellbeing, but also psychological health ; as vitamin D levels improve, so could moods .
 But how?
 The answer to this billion dollar question still kind of stumps scientists.

 For some illnesses, it can be easier to hypothesise than others.
 For example, where Seasonal Affective Disorder affects people at certain times of the year, this could be seen to follow fluctuating vitamin D levels.
 Vitamin D is known to release neurotransmitters, such as serotonin, which can drastically improve moods.
 Therefore during winter, when there is less sunshine and therefore less vitamin D being absorbed, less serotonin is released, lowering spirits.
 In which case it could be suggested that with more sun exposure, comes more serotonin and dopamine, promising for better moods .